 |Main Exam Diet S1 (December)||Sensory Physiology and Dysfunction||1:30|

-- Understand molecular mechanisms of mechanosensation in hearing and proprioception.
+- Understand the developmental, cellular, and molecular basis of mechanosensation in hearing and proprioception

 - Understand how pain information is processed within the somatosensory nervous system and how this processing is disrupted in chronic pain conditions